 This is the CFD on the German benchmark index.
 The German stock market and the DAX-Index belong to the most interesting and most traded values worldwide.
 Nearly every german newspaper showcases how important the DAX is.
 Reports about the DAX are everywhere.

-One of the most popular trading instruments at Admiral Markets UK are the DAX40 CFDs, our Contracts for Differences (CFDs) for the German main index.
+One of the most popular trading instruments at Admirals UK are the DAX40 CFDs, our Contracts for Differences (CFDs) for the German main index.
 CFDs allow the trader to generate profit from rising and falling prices.

 Our trading conditions for DAX40 lead the German-speaking world.
 DAX40 is our bestseller because we offer: